mramdass/MTA-Shortest-Path-Finder/README.md

 # MTA-Shortest-Path-Finder
-# Source.cpp is currently private
+Source.cpp is currently private.
+Feel free to use the release.